NachoCasta/visa-appointment/README.md

-# US Visa appointment (Canada) checker
+# US Visa appointment checker

 The script automates the visa appointment checking.

-Note: This tool can only be used for checking the US visa appointment in US Canada consulates.

 ## Status of the project
 This is not a scalble/maintainable solution since it has been built in a very short time-frame.
 It is for personal use only!